State Law Guide · Updated January 2026

 See how Minnesota's laws compare to other states:

-Average Minnesota recovery: $540 · Based on Minnesota Guaranteed Asset Protection Waivers Act
+Optional letter only if you act · Minnesota Guaranteed Asset Protection Waivers Act